-The Council has such an agreement whereby it provides environmental services vehicles to Ubico Ltd. Ubico Ltd. pay a market-rate for the use of the vehicles and are responsible for insuring and maintaining the vehicles and determining their deployment (including use across other Ubico Ltd. contracts where necessary).
-Ubico Ltd. pay for the vehicles over a period of 7-years for new vehicles, which is deemed to be the useful economic life of the assets.
-The transaction has been accounted for on the basis that the agreement is a finance lease, because: i) the sum of the lease payments equal the cost of purchasing the asset; ii) the length of the term represents 'substantially all' of the useful life of the asset; and iii) the rights and responsibilities of ownership (maintenance, insurance, deployment) in relation to the vehicle assets sit primarily with Ubico Ltd. A formal lease has been agreed on this basis.
+The Council has such an agreement whereby it provides environmental services vehicles to Ubico Limited.
+Ubico pay a market-rate for the use of the vehicles and are responsible for insuring and maintaining the vehicles and determining their deployment (including use across other Ubico contracts where necessary).

+Ubico pay for the vehicles over a period of 7-years for new vehicles, which is deemed to be the useful economic life of the assets.
+The transaction has been accounted for on the basis that the agreement is a finance lease, because: i) the sum of the lease payments equal the cost of purchasing the asset; ii) the length of the term represents 'substantially all' of the useful life of the asset; and iii) the rights and responsibilities of ownership (maintenance, insurance, deployment) in relation to the vehicle assets sit primarily with Ubico Ltd.